This post may contain affiliate sales links. Please read my disclosure policy.

 These Sugar Cookie Blossoms are super festive for just about any holiday!
 Top with seasonal Kisses or just plain chocolate Kisses.

-I am thankful for cookies…. especially ones that are soft and chewy that are coated in sugar and have a pumpkin spice hershey kiss on top!
-These Pumpkin Spice Sugar Blossoms are a cross between a snickerdoodle and a peanut butter blossom that make a the perfect Halloween treat.
-I dyed the sugar orange to make them more festive and the pumpkin spice hershey kiss was the perfect touch.
-After searching 4 different stores in this small town, I tweeted asking where to find these rare hershey kisses.
-Thanks to Barbara, I found them at Target!
-I LOVE Target.
-Cute clothes for me and my family AND Pumpkin Spice Hershey Kisses.
-Any kind of kisses will do, but these and the caramel filled ones were our favorites.
+I am thankful for cookies…. especially ones that are soft and chewy that are coated in sugar and have a Pumpkin Spice Hershey Kiss on top!
+These Sugar Cookie Blossoms are a cross between a snickerdoodle and a peanut butter blossom that make the perfect Halloween treat.
+I dyed the sugar orange to make them more festive and the Pumpkin Spice Hershey Kiss was the perfect touch.
+I’d highly recommend searching high and low for these little Kisses.

 Preheat oven to 400 degrees.

 2. Color the Sugar

 In a small plastic container with a tight-fitting lid, pour in sugar and drop food colorings over top.
 Close the container and shake vigorously until sugar is orange.
 (My sugar got brighter once the color ‘set in’ into the granules.
 If yours doesn’t look as bright as this, just wait a few minutes and yours should brighten up too.)